bob-beck/libtls/TUTORIAL.md

 ## Client Validation

-A conventional web browser style TLS connection involves and anonymous client, connecting to a server that identifies itself with a certificate.
+A conventional web browser style TLS connection involves an anonymous client, connecting to a server that identifies itself with a certificate.
 Client validation can be used by the server to require the client to present and validate a certificate.

 - [tls_config_verify_client](https://man.openbsd.org/tls_config_verify_client.3) when used on a server will require the client to present a valid certificate.